-The Alaska Gas Line Port Authority (AGPA), a quasi governmental body that proposed an alternative in April to the Alaska Gas Pipeline planned by the big three gas producers -- BP, ExxonMobil and ConocoPhillips -- has filed a new project offer that includes plans to strike a supply agreement only with the state for its royalty gas, leaving the major producers out of the process.
+The Alaska Gas Line Port Authority (AGPA), a quasi governmental body that proposed an alternative in April to the Alaska Gas Pipeline planned by the big three gas producers — BP, ExxonMobil and ConocoPhillips — filed a new project offer last week that includes plans to strike a supply agreement only with the state for its royalty gas, leaving the major producers out of the process.

 “We’re on a time crunch here,” said AGPA spokesman Jomo Stewart.
 “If the market reaches a balance without Alaska gas already in it, then trying to pump 4.5 Bcf/d into that market is going to radically affect the price.
 If we can get the state’s share of [current royalty production] along with a little bit here and there from other small producers, we can approach a 4.5 Bcf/d number [and get the pipeline started].

 “We are not trying to exclude the majors, but we need to get a pipeline built.
 We are going to [bypass the majors] in the short run to at least get the project started.
 If everything goes well, we could begin construction around 2008 and have a line completed by 2011 or early 2012.”

 The AGPA project, most of which has not changed from its original plan filed in April, would include construction of an 800-mile 48-inch diameter gas pipeline parallel to the existing crude oil TransAlaska Pipeline System (TAPS), a 125-mile spur to a distribution system on the Kenai Peninsula, a gas fractionation plant (220,000 bbl/d) and a gas liquefaction plant with three processing trains (each with 7.5 million tons per year of production) in Valdez.